 The fuel_rate_control uses signals from the system's sensors to determine the fuel rate which gives a stoichiometric mixture.
 The fuel rate combines with the actual air flow in the engine gas dynamics model to determine the resulting mixture ratio as sensed at the exhaust.

-The user can selectively disable each of the four sensors (throttle angle, speed, EGO and manifold absolute pressure [MAP]), to simulate failures.
-Simulink accomplishes this with Manual Switch blocks.
-Double-click on the block to change the position of the switch.
-Similarly, the user can induce the failure condition of a high engine speed by toggling the switch on the far left.
+The user can selectively disable each of the four sensors (throttle angle, speed, EGO and manifold absolute pressure [MAP]) by using the slider switches in the dashboard subsystem, to simulate failures.
+Simulink accomplishes this by binding slider switches to the value parameter of the constant block.
+Double-click on the dashboard subsystem to open the control dashboard to change the position of the switch.
+Similarly, the user can induce the failure condition of a high engine speed by toggling the engine speed switch on the dashboard subsystem.
 A Repeating Table block provides the throttle angle input and periodically repeats the sequence of data specified in the mask.

 To open the control_logic Stateflow chart, double click on it in the fuel_rate_control subsystem.